-The following document is sent out weekly on the DNA-NEWBIES mailing list at Yahoo groups.
+The following document is sent out every two weeks or so on the DNA-NEWBIES mailing list at Yahoo groups.
 It is is also available as a word or PDF document in that group’s files area.

 Table of Contents

 It is impossible to discuss genetic genealogy without using terms specific to this field.
 Kelly Wheaton has put together a wonderful lesson series for newbies that should help you learn the language and more importantly clarify many of the concepts:

 More classes and tutorials are listed below, as well as some books.

 Is there an acronym or abbreviation list somewhere?

 The DNA Adoption website has this list